Paediatric Dentist – Private or Public? | School Dental Centre and NUCOHS

 We didn’t need to wait long as the last appointment of the day.
 Then again, I would advise you to be the first patient of the day, because it meant a more energetic dentist and a definite short wait.

 Consultation and Cleaning

-When EX was younger, she didn’t even need me to sit with her when the dentist checked.
+When Grace was younger, she didn’t even need me to sit with her when the dentist checked.
 Here at SDC, she wanted to sit on me.
 I thought it was simply because she’s older now, and more conscious of pain and fear.

 I knew it would be affordable at SDC, but it was still much cheaper than I expected.
 I was surprised when I got the bill: the consultation was free, while the cleaning was only S$9.
-I overheard someone asking the cashier when her number would be called, only to be told there’s no payment required, so she could have actually left.
+I overheard someone asking the cashier when her number would be called, only to be told there’s no payment required, so she could have left.

 My conclusion: It’s definitely 一分钱一分货, you get what you pay for.

 Still, I would recommend School Dental Centre for your child’s first visit, provided there are no serious teeth problems.
 Under normal circumstances, the dentist would not recommend cleaning during the first session.
 You can make an appointment at HealthHub website or the HealthHub mobile app, or you can go direct to the form HealthHub will lead you to: form.gov.sg/#!/5bf628bb576c3e001078fdb1